 - Used in The Wizard of Oz to create the view out Dorothy's window during the tornado.

-- Notably averted with Bullitt with the famous car chase.
+- Notably averted with the famous car chase through the streets of San Francisco in Bullitt.

 - Lampshaded in Strange Brew.
 Doug takes his hands off the wheel and turns to Bob.
 He asks if he ever notices how in movies people can drive without looking at the road and without the background matching their steering.